wlandau/targets-shiny/README.md

   process$running <- process_running()
 })
 output$stdout <- renderText({
-  if (process$running) invalidateLater(100)
+  req(input$project) # name of the active project if (process$running) invalidateLater(100)
   readLines("/PATH/TO/USER/PROJECT/stdout.txt")
 })
 output$stderr <- renderText({
+  req(input$project)
   if (process$running) invalidateLater(100)
   readLines("/PATH/TO/USER/PROJECT/stderr.txt")
 })
 ```

 `process_running()` is a custom function that checks `targets::tar_pid()` and `ps::ps_pids()` to figure out if the pipeline is running. `process$running` is a reactive value that invalidates every time the pipeline switches from running to stopped (or vice versa) within 100 milliseconds.
-That way, the app only watches the logs if the pipeline is actually running.
+That way, the app only refreshes the logs if the pipeline is actually running or the user switches projects.

 Lastly, define text outputs in the UI that display proper line breaks and enable scrolling: